yoctoproject/poky/documentation/ref-manual/classes.rst

 Only a single kernel can be added to the FIT image created by ``kernel-fitimage`` and the kernel image in FIT is mandatory.
-The address where the kernel image is to be loaded by U-boot is specified by :term:`UBOOT_LOADADDRESS` and the entrypoint by :term:`UBOOT_ENTRYPOINT`.
+The address where the kernel image is to be loaded by U-Boot is specified by :term:`UBOOT_LOADADDRESS` and the entrypoint by :term:`UBOOT_ENTRYPOINT`.

 Multiple device trees can be added to the FIT image created by ``kernel-fitimage`` and the device tree is optional.
-The address where the device tree is to be loaded by U-boot is specified by :term:`UBOOT_DTBO_LOADADDRESS` for device tree overlays and by :term:`UBOOT_DTB_LOADADDRESS` for device tree binaries.
+The address where the device tree is to be loaded by U-Boot is specified by :term:`UBOOT_DTBO_LOADADDRESS` for device tree overlays and by :term:`UBOOT_DTB_LOADADDRESS` for device tree binaries.

 Only a single RAM disk can be added to the FIT image created by ``kernel-fitimage`` and the RAM disk in FIT is optional.
-The address where the RAM disk image is to be loaded by U-boot is specified by :term:`UBOOT_RD_LOADADDRESS` and the entrypoint by :term:`UBOOT_RD_ENTRYPOINT`.
+The address where the RAM disk image is to be loaded by U-Boot is specified by :term:`UBOOT_RD_LOADADDRESS` and the entrypoint by :term:`UBOOT_RD_ENTRYPOINT`.
 The ramdisk is added to FIT image when :term:`INITRAMFS_IMAGE` is specified.